-Follow air filter manufacturer's instructions for removal, replacement and cleaning the filter.
-If a washable filter is used, allow the filter to dry thoroughly before reinstallation and never operate the blower fan with a wet filter.
+Follow air filter manufacturer's instructions for removing and cleaning the filter.
+Allow the filter to dry thoroughly before reinstallation and never operate the blower fan with a wet filter.
 Consult your installation contractor or service technician if you have any questions on filters.
+CAUTION 🛕

 If cleaning rather than replacing the filter, unless the filter is thoroughly washed and dried, be sure that the filter is re-installed with the airflow direction identical to its previous use.
 Reversing the filter will cause dust trapped within the filter to break free and recirculate within the duct system.